gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-08-28-this-behavior-is-by-design.md

 - order of two competing buttons that mean cancel or proceed
 - the number of digits used to represent a high score

+Making a game involves deciding on thousands upon thousands of tiny things like this.
+I love it.

 ----

 ## Happy accidents